Jaisocx-Tools/jaisocx-tools-builder/README.md

 The infrastructure for building a multi submodules .ts libraries is ready to use. packages in `https_service_docker_volume/www/modules` catalog are ready to use, too.

-You can open an example .html file with "open with" => "browser",
+1. You can open an example .html file with "open with" => "browser",

-or if You'd like to view and develop Yor own web ui packages under an `http endpoint`, start a server with command
+2. Here in this project there is also npm commad to use an `http server` for development. [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server)

+For this `http-server` here in Project already defined reference and npm script in `package.json`.

 open terminal and cd to `https_service_docker_volume` first.